 In order for your FAFSA to process and be sent to Penn State, you must verify that all the information is correct.
 A few days to a week after you submit your FAFSA online, you will be sent an email prompting you to log back into FAFSA's website to view your Student Aid Report or SAR.
 The SAR consists of all your answers to the FAFSA questions, and this is your chance to verify that you haven't made any mistakes.
 Once you verify all information is correct, your FAFSA will process and be sent to Penn State.
 It's important that you don't miss this step!

 If you are borrowing money through a Federal Stafford Loan, you will need to sign your Master Promissory Note before your loans disburse.
+First time borrowers will also need to complete the entrance counseling.
 If you find you need additional funding, our office can help you find private alternative loan sources you can explore.
 The important thing to remember as you work through this process is that we're here to help.
 Make sure you contact us as questions arise.

 The $230 non-refundable fee is your way of telling us you're coming to Penn State!
 We request that you pay your acceptance fee by May 1, but the sooner you commit, the sooner you can get started on the new student testing and advising process.
 You can pay your acceptance fee online through your MyPennState account.

 New Student Orientation (NSO) will introduce you to the academic and social aspects Penn State.
-You won't be able to participate in orientation and schedule until you pay your acceptance fees and take the ALEKS math placement test.
+You won't be able to participate in orientation and schedule until you pay your acceptance fees and take the ALEKS math placement test (if applicable).
 Please visit orientation.psu.edu/participate for the latest information